google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 `device.controlTransferOut` is needed to set up the Arduino device with the appropriate commands to communicate through the WebUSB Serial API.

-From there, `device.transferIn` performs a Bulk Transfer onto the device to inform that the host is ready to receive bulk data.
+From there, `device.transferIn` performs a bulk transfer onto the device to inform it that the host is ready to receive bulk data.
 Then, the promise is fulfilled with a `result` object containing a [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) `data` that has to be parsed appropriately.